A woman wearing a tan coat, carrying shopping bags walks through a mall.

 7 Holiday Shopping Scams To Avoid

-Going into the holidays with less to spend but an all-time high wish list might make hunting for deals a top priority for many shoppers this season.
+That means hunting for deals is top priority for many shoppers this season.
 With consumers focused on stretching their paychecks, scammers see a big opportunity, too.

-These are just seven of the current holiday scams you might encounter when you see that great deal:
+These are just seven of the current holiday scams you might encounter when you see that great deal.
+Learn more by using the Financial Technology Association's site Smarter than Scams, which launched in 2025.

 2. Package Delivery Scams